 Picking out wedding linens might be low on your list of wedding to-dos.
-But maybe they shouldn’t be.
-Linens are often overlooked, but they can be a beautiful addition to your wedding day, customizing your guests’ experience and carrying your color palette and theme.
+But they shouldn’t be.
+Linens are often overlooked, but we believe they are a beautiful addition to your wedding day, customizing your guests’ experience and carrying your color palette and theme.

 Linens are a pillar of every wedding.
-Tablecloths, napkins, chair covers, and more all have the power to completely transform your reception space and elevate the mood of your day.
-For a rustic outdoor reception, light cotton tablecloths draw natural beauty.
+Tablecloths, napkins, chair accessories and more all have the power to completely transform your reception space and elevate the mood of your day.
+For a nature inspired outdoor reception, light cotton tablecloths draw natural beauty.
 For a glamorous, black-tie event, velvet accents capture the essence of the day.

 When choosing wedding linens, you’ll need to think about the table coverings for the guest tables, your head table or sweetheart table, and other surfaces like the gift and dessert tables.
 You’ll need to think about colors, materials, and how the linens fit into your overall wedding theme.

 Choosing Wedding Linens

 Before you make your linen selections, there are a few things you’ll need to know.
 It’s a good idea to determine your guest count so that you know how many tables you need at the reception.
 You’ll also need to know what size and shape tables work best in the space.

 Your color palette and wedding theme are key to finding the right linen options for your wedding.
 Don’t be afraid to think beyond the standard white tablecloths and napkins.
 Table linens can build on your color scheme and make your day memorable.